asbjornenge/rainbow-dns/README.md

-# DNS Server with a rest API
+# DNS Server with http API

-Inspired by [skydns](https://github.com/skynetservices/skydns), restdns is a DNS server offering a http API for populating it's records.
+Rainbow-dns will be a DNS server with an http API for populating it's records.
+Inspired by [skydns](https://github.com/skynetservices/skydns).

+Features

+* flexible backend
+* flexible domain
+* ttl
+* SRV records